-for every clopen subset $U$ of $\bo$ such that $\fF\sub U$, where $\fF$ is the closed subset of $\ostar$ consisting of all ultrafilters extending $F$. \end{proposition} \begin{proof} Let $\seqn{\mu_n}$ be a sequence of disjointly supported probability measures on $N_F$ from Corollary \ref{cor:nf_bjnp_char}.
+for every clopen subset $U$ of $\bo$ containing the closed subset $\fF$ of $\ostar$ which consists of all ultrafilters extending $F$. \end{proposition} \begin{proof} Let $\seqn{\mu_n}$ be a sequence of disjointly supported probability measures on $N_F$ from Theorem \ref{theorem:main_theorem_BJNP_prob}.
 Set:

 (Here, we treat every $\mu_n$ as a measure on $\bo$.)
-Then, $\mu$ is a probability measure on $\bo$ such that $\supp(\mu)\sub\omega$.
+Then, $\mu$ is a probability measure on $\bo$ such that $\mu(\omega)=1$.
 For each $n\io$, let $A_n=\supp\big(\mu_n\big)$, so $\mu\big(A_n\big)=1/2^{n+1}>0$.

 Let $U$ be a clopen subset of $\bo$ containing $\fF$.
 There is $A\in\wo$ such that $U=\clopen{A}_\omega$.
 Consequently, $A\in F$, and so

 which finishes the proof. \end{proof}